-- (a) includes,- - (i) where goods or services are provided to a candidate, or to any person on the candidate's behalf, under a contract or an arrangement at a value that is less than their reasonable market value, the latter being a value that exceeds \$300, the amount of the difference between the former value and the reasonable market value of those goods or services; and - (ii) where goods or services are provided by a candidate under a contract or an arrangement at a value that is more than their reasonable market value, the amount of the difference between that value and the reasonable market value of those goods or services; and - (b) excludes- - (i) the labour of any person that is provided to a candidate free of charge by that person; and - (ii) goods or services provided free of charge to a candidate, or to any person on the candidate's behalf, that have a reasonable market value of \$300 or less receive, in relation to a donation, means to get a donation that has been given or sent bytransmitter means a person to whom a donor gives or sends a donation for transmittal to a candidate.
+- a. includes,- - where goods or services are provided to a candidate, or to any person on the candidate's behalf, under a contract or an arrangement at a value that is less than their reasonable market value, the latter being a value that exceeds \$300, the amount of the difference between the former value and the reasonable market value of those goods or services; and - where goods or services are provided by a candidate under a contract or an arrangement at a value that is more than their reasonable market value, the amount of the difference between that value and the reasonable market value of those goods or services; and - b. excludes- - i. where goods or services are provided by a candidate under a contract or an arrangement at a value that is more than their reasonable market value, the amount of the difference between that value and the reasonable market value of those goods or services; and - ii. where goods or services are provided to a candidate, or to any person on the candidate's behalf, under a contract or an arrangement at a value that is less than their reasonable market value, the latter being a value that exceeds \$300, the amount of the difference between the former value and the reasonable market value of those goods or services; and receive, in relation to a donation, means to get a donation that has been given or sent by-

+- c. the donor directly; or - d. the donor indirectly, via a transmitter transmitter means a person to whom a donor gives or sends a donation for transmittal to a candidate.